 By Kelsey McCloskey-Huckin

 You know it’s going to be a great blog when it starts with a pun!
 But onto a serious note, many people don’t know that there are other ways to tie shoelaces, rather than just the standard method we are all taught as kids.
 Shoelaces are responsible for fixation which keeps our feet nice and snug in our shoes and are an integral feature of a good shoe.
 There are many reasons as to why people may need to lace their shoes different.
-These include wide feet, narrow feet, common deformities such as bunions and hammer toes, and different sized feet.
+These include wide feet, narrow feet, common deformities such as bunions and hammer toes, different sized feet and many other Toe & Forefoot and Midfoot & Rearfoot conditions.

 Below we have attached an image from the Athlete’s Foot that sums up our ideas pretty perfectly.
 It illustrates different ways that people can tie their shoelaces depending on their foot type.